Career Timeline of Elissa Slotkin: Major Achievements and Milestones

 From career breakthroughs to professional milestones, explore how Elissa Slotkin made an impact.

-1998: Community Organizer
+1998: Community Organizer for Roca, Incorporated

 1999: Swahili language translator

-From 1999 to 2000, Elissa Slotkin worked as a Swahili language translator for Harbor Area Early Childhood in East Boston, Massachusetts.
+From 1999 to 2000, Elissa Slotkin worked as a Swahili language translator for Harbor Area Early Childhood in East Boston, Massachusetts

-2000: Continued Work as Community Organizer
+2000: Community Organizer for Roca, Incorporated

-In 2000-2001, Elissa Slotkin was a grant writer for Isha L'Isha (co-founded by Gail Dines).
+In 2000–2001 Elissa Slotkin was a grant writer for Isha L'Isha (co-founded by Gail Dines).

 2002: Interned at U.S. Department of State